Scatter radiation is a dangerous form of x-ray radiation that poses risks for healthcare personnel.

 - Leaded Eyewear.
 Radiation can damage atoms in the eye, resulting in cataracts and other conditions.
 Leaded glass eyewear protects the eye, blocking radiation.

 - Protective Gloves.
 Exposing the hands to radiation can cause burns, hair loss, and pain.
 Attenuating gloves stop radiation and keep the hands safe.

-- Thyroid Shields.
+- Thyroid Shield Covers.
 Radiation can cause thyroid cancer.
 By wearing a thyroid guard, technologists can block radiation and keep their neck and thyroid healthy.